freecores/spacewire_light/README.txt

 Alternatively, an AMBA bus interface (spwamba) may be used to integrate SpaceWire Light into a LEON3 embedded system.
 This interface supports DMA-based data transfers.
-The code for the AMBA interface deponds on GRLIB, a VHDL library from Aeroflex Gaisler.
+The code for the AMBA interface depends on GRLIB, a VHDL library from Aeroflex Gaisler.
 The source of GRLIB must be downloaded separately from http://www.gaisler.com/.